interledger/rafiki/packages/open-payments/README.md

 3. Create `IncomingPayment`

-Shoe Shop's backend gets a grant (if it doesn't have one already) to create an `IncomingPayment` on its wallet:
+Amazon's backend gets a grant to create an `IncomingPayment` on the merchant's wallet:

 ```ts
 const incomingPaymentGrant = await client.grant.request(